canonical/launchpad-manual/docs/developer/how-to/get-source-code.rst

 libraries.

 The process of building Launchpad locally requires a number of steps.
-You can follow the quick start instructions in :ref:`Running <setting-up-and-running-launchpad-quickstart>` or the advanced instructions in :ref:`Running <setting-up-and-running-launchpad-advanced>`.
+You can follow the quick start instructions in :ref:`Running <set-up-and-run-launchpad-quickstart>` or the advanced instructions in :ref:`Running <set-up-and-run-launchpad-advanced>`.

 Clone the repository